 After the six Aikido demonstrations came the showing of 3 films of the Founder.
 During the films a rare voice tape of O-Sensei was played and the effect was magical as the audience was obviously moved at being able to experience the visual and audio presence of the Founder simultaneously.
 A party attended by some 100 persons capped off the long day leaving those who remained tired yet obviously stimulated.
 On reflection, many persons too numerous to mention by name assisted us in the organization of this event.
 AIKI NEWS would like, in particular, to thank Mr. Takeyasu Masuda, our emcee for the demonstration for his incredible support, ideas and encouragement through all the preparations required to mount this event.

 A SPECIAL OFFER FOR YOUR CONSIDERATION…

 Aikido Journal is now offering a “Collector’s Edition of videos of the Aikido Friendship Demonstrations,” historic events that took place in 1985, 1986, and 1987 in Tokyo, Japan.
 A total of 6 videos in DVD or downloadable format — your choice! — are included in the package which includes over 9 hours of rare footage.
 The following experts and martial arts appear: Saito, Shioda, Mochizuki, Nishio, Kondo, Kobayashi, Saotome, Sunadomari, Kuroiwa, Shimizu, Sugino, Daito-ryu Aikijujutsu, Katori Shinto-ryu, Kashima Shinto-ryu, Yagyu Shingan-ryu.

-This offer is available for the special price of $89.95 for the 6-DVD set or $49.95 for the same set in downloadable format.
+This offer is available for the special price of $49.95 for the set in downloadable format or $89.95 for the 6-DVD set.